philgyford/foursquare-feeds/README.md

 Enter this in your `config.ini`.

-### 5. Run it
+## Run the script

-Then run the script:
+You're ready to go:

     $ ./generate_feeds.py

-It should create an `.ics` file.
+This should create an `.ics` file.

-If the file is generated in a location on your website that's publicly-readable, you should be able to subscribe to it from a calendar application.
+If the file is generated in a location on your website that's publicly-visible, you should be able to subscribe to it from a calendar application.
 Then run the script periodically to have it update.

 Note that the file might contain private checkins or information you don't want to be public.
-In which case, probably best to make the name of any such publicly-readable file very obscure.
+In which case, it's probably best to make the name of any such publicly-readable file very obscure.